 Welcome to the official home page of the Charlotte InfraGard CyberCamp!

-The 4th Annual Charlotte InfraGard CyberCamp is a week-long summer camp for STEM-focused High School students being held the week of July 24th-28th.
-The CyberCamp is held each year at the Microsoft Campus adjacent to the FBI Charlotte Headquarters building.
+The 5th Annual Charlotte InfraGard CyberCamp is a week-long summer camp for STEM-focused High School students (rising 9-12th graders) being held the week of July 16th-20th.
+Camp begins each morning at 8 am and lasts until 4 pm.
+CyberCamp is held each year at the Microsoft Campus adjacent to the FBI Charlotte Headquarters building.
 Students are supervised at all times by the many professionals engaged in the camp, Microsoft Security and FBI personnel.

 How do we engage our Campers?

 Experts from the FBI, Cisco, Microsoft, Trusona, Abagnale & Associates, Dell Secure Works, Montreat College, Synders Lance, Coca Cola, Lockfale, PhishMe, CrowdStrike, FireEye, Optiv, Wells Fargo, Bank of America, PWC, Novant Health, Carolinas Healthcare, UNC Charlotte, CHAN Healthcare and other professional organizations provide security training, security tools training, forensics analysis, lock picking, puzzle box cracking, and hold a Capture-the-Flag competition.
 There are many surprises offered by our law enforcement partners at the FBI, so be on the lookout!